B cell

-B cells, also known as B lymphocytes, are a type of white blood cell of the lymphocyte subtype.
+B cells, also known as B lymphocytes, are a type of lymphocyte.
 They function in the humoral immunity component of the adaptive immune system.
 B cells produce antibody molecules which may be either secreted or inserted into the plasma membrane where they serve as a part of B-cell receptors.
 When a naïve or memory B cell is activated by an antigen, it proliferates and differentiates into an antibody-secreting effector cell, known as a plasmablast or plasma cell.
-Additionally, B cells present antigens (they are also classified as professional antigen-presenting cells (APCs)) and secrete cytokines.
-In mammals, B cells mature in the bone marrow, which is at the core of most bones.
-In birds, B cells mature in the bursa of Fabricius, a lymphoid organ where they were first discovered by Chang and Glick, which is why the 'B' stands for bursa and not bone marrow as commonly believed.
+In addition, B cells present antigens (they are also classified as professional antigen-presenting cells, APCs) and secrete cytokines.
+In mammals B cells mature in the bone marrow, which is at the core of most bones.
+In birds, B cells mature in the bursa of Fabricius, a lymphoid organ where they were first discovered by Chang and Glick, which is why the B stands for bursa and not bone marrow, as commonly believed.

 B cells, unlike the other two classes of lymphocytes, T cells and natural killer cells, express B cell receptors (BCRs) on their cell membrane.
 BCRs allow the B cell to bind to a foreign antigen, against which it will initiate an antibody response.
 B cell receptors are extremely specific, with all BCRs on a B cell recognizing the same epitope.